maarek/ParsEx/README.md

 ParsEx
 ======

-ParsEx is an Elixir client for Parse's restful api
+ParsEx is an Elixir HTTP Client for communicating with Parse.com's Restful API